Susan Mayer: Past

 Susan poses with her first husband, Karl, and their daughter, Julie, while having a picnic in a park.

-Susan Bremmer was born on November 29, 1966 and was raised by single mother Sophie Bremmer (Lesley Ann Warren), who told her that her father was a member of the United States Merchant Marine who had died in the Battle of Hanoi during the Vietnam War.
+Susan Bremmer was born on December 8, 1966 and was raised by single mother Sophie Bremmer (Lesley Ann Warren), who told her that her father was a member of the United States Merchant Marine who had died in the Battle of Hanoi during the Vietnam War.
 She was a cheerleader in high school and graduated as valedictorian of her class.
 She graduated from community college with an art degree.
 Eventually, Susan began writing and illustrating children's books, the first of which was Ants in My Picnic Basket.

 In 1989 Susan married Karl Mayer (Richard Burgi) after two months of dating, and in 1990 gave birth to their only daughter, Julie.
 The following year, the family moved to Wisteria Lane in Fairview, Eagle State, where Susan quickly befriends Mary Alice Young (Brenda Strong), her new neighbor.
-Susan became close friends with Katherine Davis (Dana Delany), Bree Van de Kamp (Marcia Cross) in 1994, however Katherine had to move out one year later.
-Still, she gained friends in Lynette Scavo (Felicity Huffman) in 1998, and Gabrielle Solis (Eva Longoria) in 2003 when they move to Wisteria Lane.
+Susan became close friends with Katherine Davis (Dana Delany) and Bree Van de Kamp (Marcia Cross) in 1994, however Katherine had to move out one year later.
+Still, she gained friends in Lynette Scavo (Felicity Huffman) in 1996, and Gabrielle Solis (Eva Longoria) in 2003 when they move to Wisteria Lane.
 In 2003, Karl had an affair with his secretary, Brandi (Anne Dudek), and ended up falling for her, leaving Susan and abandoning Julie.
 The two divorced and agreed to share custody of Julie, although the court ruled that Julie would be living with her mother.